 The City of Canning's award-winning Urban Forest Strategy (PDF 28MB) is an ambitious plan to increase the City's urban canopy cover by 22.3% over the next 20 years.

 The City of Canning has been assessed as having one of the lowest levels of tree canopy cover of Perth Metropolitan Councils.
 Our community has told us they want more trees and greater tree canopy cover.
 The goal of canopy increase will be achieved by planting over 60,000 new trees over the next 10 years, translating to an increase of 110 hectares in tree canopy cover City-wide.
 This will create a cooler, more liveable and sustainable future for Canning residents.

 Request a Street Tree

 Sadly not everyone loves trees as much as we do.
-If you see a tree which has been vandalised or you think just needs some attention, please get in contact with us and our Urban Forest Team will be glad to help.
-You can lodge a request by clicking the link below to the City's online service request portal - Request It.
+If you see a tree which has been vandalised or you think just needs some attention, please let us know.

 What's all this talk about shade?